A Pinched Nerve In The Neck Can Cause Symptoms Of Pain And Muscle Spasm Due To Arthritis Or Disc Problems

 Similarly, as the nerve travels between the neck bones, a bone spur or degenerated joints from arthritis can also alter the normal relationship and place hard structures on the soft nerve.

-Treatment varies from anti-inflammatory medications, physical therapy, manipulation and sometimes surgery depending on what is pinching the nerve and the extent of any damage.
+Treatment for pinched nerves varies from anti-inflammatory medications, physical therapy, manipulation and sometimes surgery depending on what is pinching the nerve and the extent of any damage.

 A Pinched Nerve Can Cause Neck And Scapular Pain Without Arm Or Finger Pain.

 Pain In The Neck or scapular region is one of the most frequent symptoms of a pinched nerve.
 This neck pain usually is the first sign of radiculopathy and can appear before any symptoms of pain, numbness, or weakness in the arms or fingers.
 Because typical signs of a pinched nerve in the arm or fingers can be delayed by weeks, this often leads to assumptions that other structures such as muscles are the cause of the neck pain.

 It has been noted that during diagnostic nerve root injections to determine the involved level, patients perceive only neck or scapular pain first, and arm or finger pain later as the needle is inserted deeper into the nerve root.